Following orders: how expectations might reduce human rights abuses

 But governments can also play the game.
 Authoritarian leaders, in particular, seem to have an intuition for the kind of argument we make.
 They organize their security forces in ways that prevent disobedience from becoming focal, like the multiple layers of security forces in the Saddam Hussein regime.
 They also try to control the information available to their forces, such as when Syria's Bashar al-Assad created a housing complex in a suburb of Damascus specifically for military officers.
 Among other things, this type of structure can prevent advocacy from reaching its targets.

 As many in the human rights community are well-aware, information is crucial.
 Getting the message to the right audience is often a key challenge.
 While the logic of expectations does not provide a solution to this problem directly, it helps deepen our understanding of how and when information can be effective in reducing repression.

-Yonatan Lupu is an assistant professor of political science and international affairs at the George Washington University
+Yonatan Lupu is an associate professor of political science and international affairs at the George Washington University.